apecloud/kubeblocks/docs/developer_docs/integration/parameter-configuration.md

 ### A.1 How to view the reconfiguration process

-Parameter reconfiguration is a kind of KubeBlocks operations, shorten as ops.
+Parameter configuration is a type of KubeBlocks operations, shorten as ops.

-After the kbcli reconfiguration command is performed, a Reconfiguration ops is generated in KubeBlocks.
+After the kbcli reconfiguration command is performed, a Configuration ops is generated in KubeBlocks.

 As shown in Section 3.5, an ops named `mycluster-reconfiguring-7p442` is generated and you can run the command below to view the process, including the changes, policy and time.